shortsalecrisp/zillow_short_sale_bot/README.md

 ## Google Custom Search

-Agent contact details are looked up using the Google Custom Search API.
+Agent contact details are looked up using the Google Custom Search API with responses fetched through the Jina Reader (`https://r.jina.ai/...`) to avoid rate limits.
+Search results are cached locally to minimize repeated queries.
 Provide credentials via environment variables:

 * `CS_API_KEY` or `GOOGLE_API_KEY` – your Google API key
 * `CS_CX` or `GOOGLE_CX` – the Custom Search Engine ID

 With these variables set, the bot queries Google directly instead of relying on Apify for search results.
+If the credentials are missing or a request fails, the bot will fall back to the Apify Google Search actor.

+## Apify scheduler control

+By default the webhook server launches the hourly Apify scheduler.
+Deployments that already receive listings via the `/apify-hook` webhook can disable the scheduler (and avoid the hourly Apify run) by setting:

+* `DISABLE_APIFY_SCHEDULER=true`

 ## RapidAPI Zillow data